 The purchase of text books will not be required this term.
-All in-class study materials will be photocopied and provided by the instructor.
+All in-class study materials will be provided by the instructor.

-For your hand-written assignments, you'll need □ 3-hole lined 8-1/2 by 11" notepaper □ a pen (black or blue ink only) or HB pencil □ liquid paper or other means of making corrections neatly □ 2 different colored water-soluble (washable) overhead transparency pe ens.
+For your hand-written assignments, you'll need

+- □ 3-hole lined 8-1/2 by 11" notepaper - □ a pen (black or blue ink only) and HB pencil - □ liquid paper or other means of making corrections neatly